Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/ordinary_human_inquiry.md

 - people who share a lot of similarities in their personal inquiries to increase the chance of a shared interest
 - people who share little to no similarity in their personal inquiries to increase diversity and the benefit therein

-Once the group is formed, find a common interest among group members and design a mock "Exploration Proposal" with
+Once the group is formed, find a common interest among group members and design a mock exploration proposal with
 - purposes of the exploration
 - methods of the exploration
 - anticipated challenges
 - hoped-for outcomes

-The mock "Exploration Proposal" shall be presented in the form of a poster to be presented in the following class.
+The mock exploration proposal shall be presented in the form of a poster to be presented in the following class.

 ---